lmgomes91/video-store/README.md

     Path:  http://localhost:3333

-All routes are listed on routes.json file, located at docs folder, it was exported using [Insomnia Rest](https://insomnia.rest/).
+All routes are detailed with success calls at docs folder, and there is, also, a json file exported from [Insomnia Rest](https://insomnia.rest/) with the routes

 ## Initialize Project